Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of scale type.md

 S('C major')(4)
 ```

-pickchord_by_degree has many other parameters that can be used to extract natural triads, natural seventh chords, natural ninth chords, etc. You can also set whether to stack in thirds or other degrees each time, as well as set the note length and note spacing of the returned chord type, etc.
+pick_chord_by_degree has many other parameters that can be used to extract natural triads, natural seventh chords, natural ninth chords, etc. You can also set whether to stack in thirds or other degrees each time, as well as set the note length and note spacing of the returned chord type, etc.

-The parameters of pickchord_by_degree are, in order
+The parameters of pick_chord_by_degree are, in order

 ```python
 degree1: the degree of the chord to pick, as a positive integer